Machine learning enhanced data assimilation framework for multiscale carbonate rock characterization: Introduction

 One straightforward solution is to sample more microscale information to set up better REV or interpolation relationships.
-The problem is that preparing samples for high-resolution X-ray CT imaging is destructive, and exhaustive imaging of the whole field of view (FoV) of a macroscale ($> 10^{-1} \;m$) sample is infeasible.
-Instead of randomly sampling from the regions of interest (ROI), we need a tool to inform the sampling location that can lead to effective uncertainty reduction.
-In this circumstance, we propose the usage of the ensemble smoother with multiple data assimilation (ESMDA) algorithm \citep{emerick2013ensemble} to quantify the uncertainty of multiscale models and inform further sampling to improve the representation of microscale heterogeneity.
+The problem is that preparing samples for high-resolution X-ray CT imaging is destructive, and exhaustive imaging of the whole FoV of a macroscale ($> 10^{-1} \;m$) sample is infeasible. \cite{menke2022using} showcased the sampling process of using multi-scale imaging workflow to predict the relative permeability point value during the drainage process of a mm-scale Estaillades core sample.
+To obtain nm-scale images, $\mu m$-scale sub-samples have to be drilled from the mm-scale core sample, where the pore structure information surrounding the extracted sub-sample is inevitably lost.
+From this perspective, sub-sampling of carbonate rocks is irreversible, and, to the best of our knowledge, there is no quantitative method to assess the potential uncertainty reduction achieved through manually designated regions for sub-sampling.
+Therefore, instead of randomly sampling from the regions of interest (ROI), we need a tool to inform the sampling location that can lead to effective uncertainty reduction.
+In this circumstance, we propose the usage of the ensemble smoother with multiple data assimilation (ESMDA) algorithm \citep{emerick2013ensemble} to quantify the uncertainty of multi-scale models and inform further sampling to improve the representation of microscale heterogeneity.

 ESMDA is well-suited in the context of multi-scale simulation of porous materials for several reasons.
-Firstly, there are a great number of parameters to be determined in multi-scale numerical modeling of porous materials.
+First, there are a great number of parameters to be determined in multi-scale numerical modeling of porous materials.
 A manual trial-and-error regression is often required \citep{foroughi2024incorporation}, but an automatic calibration method might lead to better results.
 Second, because of the limited sampling as mentioned previously, there is still a lack of a validation method to reveal the uncertainty introduced by using sampled microscale properties as REV \citep{norris2024uncertainty}.
 ESMDA, as a variant of the ensemble Kalman filter \citep{emerick2013ensemble}, is recognized for solving high-dimensional inverse problems while being capable of quantifying the inherent uncertainty \citep{zhou2022deep}.
 Consequently, ESMDA provides a comprehensive solution that simultaneously performs high-dimensional regression to experimental observations and quantifies uncertainty from each microscale parameter input, informing potential further characterization.